Date: May 1998

 Making Brown Malt

-MEMBERS ONLYYes, you can make your own brown malt by roasting pale malt in the oven.
+Yes, you can make your own brown malt by roasting pale malt in the oven.
 You can also make chocolate malt and black patent malt by the same process.
-The difficulty in roasting your own malt is control, but it can be done if you are attentive and have a method to quickly cool the
+The difficulty in

 Black Steam